Holistic Nutrition Schools in San Francisco

 John F. Kennedy University

-John F. Kennedy (JFK) University was established in 1964.
-The College of Graduate and Professional Studies offers a Master of Arts in Holistic Health Education degree program that trains students to work in the health education sector, emphasizing holistic studies.
+The College of Business and Professional Studies offers a Master of Arts in Holistic Health Education degree program that trains students to work in the health education sector, emphasizing holistic studies.
 The program also has working relationships with area organizations, business, schools, and institutes that encourage and foster holistic living and nutrition.

 Master of Arts in Holistic Health Education

-This 68-credit program provides students with a broad understanding of holistic health as well as in-depth training within one of three areas of specialization: health, consciousness, and spirituality; somatic education or holistic nutrition.
-This program is geared toward individuals working in the health care sector who would like to advance their careers and their comprehension of alternative health care methods.
-Coursework includes integrative health, foundations of holistic health education, comparative dietary approaches, and health education for the 21st century.
-Students participate in a supervised internship, holistic health practicum, integrative project, and a teaching experience.
-The holistic nutrition specialization calls for 25 units of study, including classes in healing foods, nutritional biochemistry, weight management, and nutritional coaching.
+This 59-unit program provides students with a broad understanding of holistic health as well as in-depth training.
+This program is geared toward individuals working in the healthcare sector who would like to advance their careers and their comprehension of alternative health care methods.
+Coursework includes integrative health, foundations of holistic health education, nutrition and wellness, and health coaching.
+Students participate in a supervised internship and holistic health practicum.
+This program also offers a holistic nutrition specialization which is a 65-unit program that calls for 24 units of study specifically in holistic nutrition.
+Classes include healing foods, dietary planning, weight management, and nutritional coaching.